 Assessment of competencies and outcome measurements are measured on an annual basis.
 The Program must ensure that it is meeting certain benchmarks as well as students are meeting required competencies.
 Click here to view the most recent assessment data.

-The following goals and objectives have been identified specific to the Social Work Program:
+These are goals and objectives that have been identified specific to the Social Work Program.
+Click to expand each goal to see its program objective.

 Students are presented with a variety of learning opportunities to understand how a worldview serves as the foundation for personal reflection in preparation for work in Social Work.
 Lancaster Bible College prepares students to integrate biblical principles of love, care, compassion, service, addressing injustice, mercy, and many other constructs when preparing for work within a social work context.
 Students are instructed on the core values of social work and their synthesis with biblical values.